Chapter 14-53

 14-53.306 Type 10 conditions (storefront retail).

-All cannabis use permits for Type 10 storefront retail facilities shall be approved only if subject to all of the conditions of this section.
+All cannabis use permits for Type 10 storefront retail facilities shall be approved only if subject to all of the conditions of this section:

 (a) No more than the number of cannabis retailers adopted by resolution may operate within the City of Watsonville at any one (1) time and shall be issued a permit by the City of Watsonville.

 (c) Retailers shall verify the age and all necessary documentation of each individual to ensure the customer is not under the age of eighteen (18) years.
 If the potential customer is eighteen (18) to twenty (20) years old, retailer shall confirm the customer’s possession of a valid doctor’s recommendation and/or Health and Safety Code Section 11362.71 identification card (medical marijuana card).
 For adult-use purchases, retailers shall verify that all customers are twenty-one (21) years of age or older for the purchase of cannabis or cannabis products.
+Individuals must show their government-issued identification and, in the case of medical cannabis facilities, their physician’s recommendation, or a cannabis card issued pursuant to Health and Safety Code Section 11362.71, in order to gain access into the retailer.

-(d) Entrances into the retailer shall be locked at all times with entry strictly controlled.
-A “buzz-in” electronic/mechanical entry system shall be utilized to limit access to and entry to the retailer to separate it from the reception/lobby area.
-Individuals must show their government-issued identification, and, in the case of medical cannabis facilities, their physician’s recommendation, or a cannabis card issued pursuant to Health and Safety Code Section 11362.71 in order to gain access into the retailer.
-The government-issued identification and, if applicable, doctor’s recommendation or cannabis card must also be shown at the point-of-sale station at the time of purchase.
+(d) Entrances into the sales floor shall have entry strictly controlled.
+A physical barrier shall be utilized to limit access to and entry into the retailer to separate it from the reception/lobby area.
 Doctor recommendations are not to be obtained or provided at the retail location.

 (f) Retailers may have only that quantity of cannabis and cannabis products to meet the daily demand readily available for sale on site in the retail sales area of the retailer.
 Additional product may be stored in a secured, locked area to which customers, vendors, and visitors shall not have access.